TheMicronauts/TORAIZ-AS-1-Help/README.md

 The synthesis engine and signal path are entirely analog, except for an optional digital multi-FX.
 In essence, it offers a single voice from the Prophet-6, housed in an enclosure with a form factor reminiscent of a classic silver box (sound-wise, it obviously doesn’t have as much character as the latter, but it is far more versatile).

-It was apparently designed for live use, but didn’t really catch on because of sync issues (nice one, champs…).
+It was apparently designed for live use, but didn’t really catch on because of sync issues (nice one, champs!).
 In the studio, where it can be played and automated as a sound module via MIDI, it’s great.

 It was reviewed by [*Sound On Sound*](https://www.soundonsound.com/reviews/pioneer-dj-toraiz-1) in November 2017.